mrglass1/camp/README.md

 # setting root to home in routes.rb
 root to: 'pages#home'
 # other, left hand side is the controller, right hand side is the method
   get 'about', to: 'pages#about' get 'contact', to: 'pages#contact'
+#overriding and adding custom route methods
+  resources :portfolios, except: [:show] get 'portfolio/:id', to: 'portfolios#show', as: 'portfolio_show'